INCATools/ontology-access-kit/docs/glossary.rst

     a database conforming to this schema from RDF/OWL files.

     - See `Semantic-SQL <https://github.com/INCATools/semantic-sql>`_

+   SKOS
+    Simple Knowledge Organization System (SKOS) is a lightweight vocabulary and data model for representing terminologies and ontologies.
+It has some high level similarities to :term:`OWL`, in that it organizes knowledge using units such as :term:`Concepts<Concept>`, together with relationships between them, but there are a number of differences and the systems are partly complementary.
+    In the bio-ontology community and many other communities, OWL is predominantly used, but OWL ontologies are frequently augmented with SKOS in order to represent things like mappings and term metadata.

+   Gene Ontology
+    Aka GO.
+A widely used ontology for bioinformatics and molecular biology.
+Many of the ontologies in :term:`OBO` have adopted many of the conventions of the GO.

    Diff
     A representation of an individual difference between two :term:`Ontologies<Ontology>`.